-Decisions on the amounts of compensation for April 2022 and beyond are left to the discretion of the Director Compensation Committee (consisting of six members (all Outside Directors) Chairperson Hideaki Omiya, Mari Matsunaga, Yoshio Shirai, Susumu Murakoshi, and Michiko Ohtsuka, and Yasunori Ogawa, President and Representative Director).
+Decisions on the amounts of compensation for the fiscal year ended March 2023 are left to the discretion of the Director Compensation Committee.
 To ensure that the said authority is exercised appropriately, Outside Directors account for the majority of members of the Director Compensation Committee and the chairperson of the Committee is selected among the Outside Directors by the members.